jiaqiyusun/RailsFriends/README.md

 # Friends

-<b>Hello, This is my frist project Ruby on Rails, I learn by youtuber Codemycom, it´s very interessting to know somethong about Ruby, it´s powerful and quickly, Let´s go child!!!! ;)<b>
+<b>Hello, This is my frist project Ruby on Rails, I learn by youtuber Codemycom, it´s very interessting to know somethong about Ruby, it´s powerful and quickly, Let´s go child!!!! ;)</b>

+Heroku.com is a great Domino for your Ruby App